mcculloughembedded/blog/src/content/blog/prg-clangd-experience.md

     Add: [-std=c99, -I../inc]
     Compiler: clang++
 ```
-The _Add_ field is the list of compile flags that are passed to the compiler when building each source file.
+The `Add` field is the list of compile flags that are passed to the compiler when building each source file.
 Of course, you should add all the compile flags for your project to the list.

-Note how the path for the '-I' flag moves up one directory.
+Note how the path for the `-I` flag moves up one directory.
 It's relative to each source file, _not_ the location of _.clangd_.

 If, for example, we added another .c file under `src/some-other-folder/`, clangd features wouldn't work completely.